 The Focus of the Keystone Project

-The content and focus of The Keystone Project is the fulfillment of Jesus’ command to His disciples in Matthew 28:18-20, “All authority has been given to Me in heaven and on earth.
-Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age.”
-These “orders” (Acts 1:2), in which Jesus clearly defined the mission of the church, were given over 2,000 years ago.
-Today, about 42% of the world’s population remains unreached with the gospel of the kingdom--that is, almost 7,000 nations (ethnos, meaning people groups, not countries).
+The focus of The Keystone Project is the fulfillment of Jesus’ command to His disciples, “All authority has been given to Me in heaven and on earth.
+Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age” (Matthew 28:18-20).
+These “orders” also found in Acts 1:2, in which Jesus clearly defined the mission of the church, were given over 2,000 years ago.
+Today, about 42% of the world’s population has never heard the gospel of the kingdom--that is, almost 7,000 people groups.
 In describing the signs and time of His return, Jesus told His disciples, “This gospel of the kingdom shall be preached in the whole world as a testimony to all the nations, and then the end shall come” (Matthew 24:14).

-Our mission is not yet finished.
+The mission is not yet finished.
 We believe this generation, more than any other in history, has everything it needs to complete this sacred task.
-How then shall we do it?
+The question is "how?"
 The remaining unreached people groups are unreached because they are the most resistant to the gospel and the most difficult to engage.
-They are not open to church planting or mass evangelism.
-Traditional missionary efforts have accomplished much, and we are deeply thankful for all who have gone before us in this Great Commission of Jesus.
-But the time has come to embrace a strategy that is biblical, Spirit-led, self-sustaining, and which cannot be stopped by any force or obstacle.
+The time has come to embrace a strategy that is biblical, Spirit-led, self-sustaining, and which cannot be stopped.
 That strategy is the launching of movements of multiplying disciples.
-It begins with a Spirit-prepared and chosen first-generation disciple, with whom you work to at least the fourth generation--intentionally making disciples who will make disciples.
-The enemies of the gospel can shut down our evangelistic meetings, close our church services, or burn our Bibles and buildings, but they cannot stop a movement of Spirit-led and transformed disciples who are willing to sacrifice anything for their Lord and Savior, Jesus Christ!
+It begins with a Spirit-prepared and chosen first-generation disciple, working to at least the fourth generation--intentionally making disciples who will make disciples.

 The Keystone Project can show you how to do this.

-This discipleship training strategy was developed on the mission field in India and Southern and Eastern Africa from 1994 to 2004 by Keystone Project founder, Richard Greene.
-As Richard conducted discipleship training for interdenominational Christian leaders in those regions, he became increasingly concerned with the ineffectiveness of local indigenous churches to impact their immediate cultural context or penetrate unreached areas.
-He saw that this was largely due to a traditional focus on planting western-style churches oriented around a building, resulting in an unintended neglect of evangelism and disciple-making.
+The strategy of multiplying disciples was developed on the mission field in India and Southern and Eastern Africa from 1994 to 2004 by Keystone Project founder, Richard Greene.
+As Richard conducted discipleship training for interdenominational Christian leaders in those regions, he became increasingly concerned with the ineffectiveness of local churches to impact their communities with the gospel.
+In his view, the work of the Kingdom had plateaued and the traditional church growth methods were simply no longer working.

-Since 2010, The Keystone Project has continued an aggressive and strategic training regime with selected leaders in many nations.
-The bulk of our training has remained in a global missions context, and we have placed disciple-making teams in several cities.
-Our domestic and international staff continues to grow as more people embrace the vision and mission of The Keystone Project.
-We are excited about the future and are looking forward to seeing many more thousands come to Christ.
+Since 2010, The Keystone Project has continued an aggressive and strategic training regime with selected leaders from many nations.
+The bulk of our training has remained in a global missions context, however we have placed disciple-making teams in several key US cities.
+Our domestic and international staff continues to expand as passionate Christ followers flesh-out the vision and mission of The Keystone Project.
 May God receive all honor and glory!